 Does your credit score go up when a hard inquiry drops off?

-Your credit score will not change when a hard inquiry falls off your credit report.
-This is because a hard inquiry does not affect your credit score after 12 months from the date it was created.
+A big misconception about hard inquiries is that people think their credit scores go higher when a hard inquiry is removed.
+Your credit score will decrease when a hard inquiry is reported on your credit reports.
+However, removing a hard inquiry will not increase your credit score.
+This is because a hard inquiry does not affect your credit score after 12 months from the date it was recorded on your credit reports.
 As a result, your score does not change when the inquiry is removed 24 months later.

 Mistakes to avoid when applying for a credit card